iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Great idea but the app is not open source, would be great to see it in github and let this app driven by the community<br> :date: __2021-03-25 11:56:00__

-> Because politicians have used certain issues inappropriately, there are certain analyses I do not wish to participate in.
-Over time this application automatically switches away from analyses I feel are more important to those which are more politically appraised.<br> :date: __2021-03-17 17:47:10__

-> Good app with great intentions.
-The problem is that the program I chose keeps getting switched for another program which I do not wish to support.
-All.
-Trying to do is support coronavirus research and the app keeps trying to make me support hyperfoods which is suspiciously run in the UK.
-Stop switching it automatically.<br> :date: __2021-03-16 00:48:21__

 #### 2-star reviews